rackerlabs/technical-blog/_posts/2015-08-24-data-science-baltimore.md

 ![graph]({% asset_path 2015-08-24-data-science-baltimore/baltimore_salaries_graph.png %})

 The graph makes the drastic jump in spending for just a couple JobTitle's very obvious.
-If I was the City Controller I might start to dig deeper into these roles to see why the spending is so high, and can we afford to make some changes.
+If I was the City Controller I might start to dig deeper into these roles to see why the spending is so high, and determine if we can afford to make some changes.
 Pandas to the rescue.

 The entire notebook is in my [Github repository](https://github.com/kgorman/notebooks/blob/master/Baltimore_Salaries.ipynb).